 Powdery mildew can be partially removed if you rub the leaves of your rosemary plant carefully.
 If you don’t try to remove some of it, the white powder on rosemary can result in leaf drop.
 The powdery mildew on rosemary can rob the plants of the nutrients they need to grow.

 Powdery mildew on rosemary can definitely make the plant look a little ragged, but it shouldn’t kill it.
 Pick up any infected leaves that have fallen off the plant.
 Also, take infected plants out of high humidity rooms, like the bathroom or kitchen.

-Finally, spraying the white powder on rosemary with a fungicide, such as neem oil, will help to kill the fungus.
+Finally, spraying the white powder on rosemary with a fungicide such as neem oil will help to kill the fungus.
 You might want to try spraying water on it first every few days to knock the mildew off before resorting to fungicide.
-You may need to repeat this every few days for it to be effective, but be careful not to overwater the plant itself or you will end up with root rot, another one of the common problems for rosemary plants or other indoor houseplants.
+You may need to repeat this every few days for it to be effective, but be careful not to overwater the plant itself or you will end up with root rot, another of the common problems for rosemary plants or other indoor houseplants.